Saleen S7 Model Overview

 Road Wheel Torque Spec

-About the Saleen S7
+Saleen S7 Overview

 Saleen bills its 2007 S7 as "America's supercar," and with the power and speed the car offers, the manufacturer may be right.
 From a design standpoint, though, it looks a little more like "America's Frankencar," with its Corvette-like front end and Mustangesque rear.
 However unaesthetic the lines might be, they certainly make a statement about where the folks at Saleen see the 2007 S7 in the long lineage of great performance and muscle cars.